IN THE EARLY 2000s...

 The attitude she confronted "And since nothing stops people without education, of whom violence is the essence of character, they indulged in the greatest excess [...].
 Thirty thousand were in full insurrection and had already burned down 2018 sugar plantations and massacred 300 whites [...].
 The merchants Le Havre and other ports offered all their armed ships for the transport of troops." -- Memoirs of Madame the Duchess of Tourzel, governess of the children of France, 1957 ed, pp. 251-252 Her biography, The Mulatto Solitude by André-Schwarz-Bart (1972), is fictionalized since little is known of her.
 But the context is real.

-Modeste Testas, slave of local people who own a plantation in what is now the Dominican Republic, also by Filippo in 2019. # # # The Senate's recognition of the slave trade and slavery as crimes against humanity is commemorated each May 10... recently with drama.
+Modeste Testas, slave of plantation owners in what is now the Dominican Republic, also by Filippo in 2019. # # # The Senate's recognition of the slave trade and slavery as crimes against humanity is commemorated each May 10... recently with drama.

 No comments: